Welcome to the UCLA Division of Geriatrics Website!

 UCLA Geriatric Clinical Care

 The breadth of the division’s clinical programs addresses the varied needs of its patients.
 Although most older persons are insured through Medicare, Medicaid, and other supplemental insurance, there are large gaps in the benefits provided.
-Funding for clinical programs can help ensure that all those age 65 and above have access to vital services.
+Funding for clinical programs can help ensure that older patients have access to vital services.

 Research at UCLA Geriatrics